Paqmind/css-positioning/README.md

 ???

-## Guide map
+## Recommended Usage

 ### Absolute positioning

-Ending elements (no other element can dependent from their position)
+Ending elements (no other element can dependent from their position).

 ### Tables